Xinyuan-LilyGO/LilyGo-T-RGB/README.md

     ```c
     build_flags =
-        ; Enable UARDUINO_USB_CDC_ON_BOOT will start printing and wait for terminal access during startup
+        ; Enable -DARDUINO_USB_CDC_ON_BOOT will start printing and wait for terminal access during startup
         ; -DARDUINO_USB_CDC_ON_BOOT=1

-        ; Enable UARDUINO_USB_CDC_ON_BOOT will turn off printing and will not block when using the battery
+        ; Enable -UARDUINO_USB_CDC_ON_BOOT will turn off printing and will not block when using the battery
         -UARDUINO_USB_CDC_ON_BOOT
     ```
 4. When USB is plugged in, the battery voltage cannot be read because the battery voltage is equal to the charging voltage at this time